Washington, D.C., District of Columbia, United States of America: What to pack, what to wear, and when to go [2022]

 March

-If you visit Washington, D.C. during March, you may find that it is cool.
-Temperatures tend to hover around the 50s F (low 10s C) during the day, while at night they can dip into the 30s F (single digits C).
+March in Washington, D.C. is cool.
+The rain can amount to several inches/centimeters.
+During this time, temperatures average in the 50s F (low 10s C), although night temperatures can dip into the low 30s F (single digits C).

 What to wear/what to pack: